 Welcome to the final installment of our four-part blog series dedicated to the importance of data mapping.
 If you are just now tuning in, be sure to check out the last three blogs discussing the importance of lab, medication, and allergy mapping.

-The topic of this fourth and final blog post is the importance of mapping problems and diagnoses, specifically the following:
+The topic of this fourth and final blog post is the importance of mapping problems and diagnoses across your electronic health records (EHR) system and other health IT systems, specifically the following:

 - The clinical and financial benefits of accurately mapping problems and diagnoses